LambdaTest/documentation/docs/codefresh-ci-integration.md

 <img loading="lazy" src={require('../assets/images/codefresh-integration/lt_dash.png').default} alt="opt for Codeship Basic" width="798" height="415" className="doc_img"/>

-Similary you can run test scripts based on any framework using this above described method.
+Similarly you can run test scripts based on any framework using this above described method.
 Here is the selenium test script for your reference.

 ```